 If you read the version of Buddha, there is no form of mistake about the departure of the son from their home.
 In Luke 15:21, we can read clearly it was the son who erred against the Father and God.
-If you read the version of Buddha, the father even asked the servants to look for his son but they did not recognize him.
-During the second time, he went with them but he failed to recognize their house and his father.
+If you read the version of Buddha, the father even asked the servants to look for his son but he did not recognize them.
+During the second time, he went with them but he failed to recognize their house.
 In the Gospel of Luke 15:20, we can see it was the father who waited for his son and eve showed his love as a father.

 It is impossible that Jesus copied the teachings of Buddha even if we refer to deeper studies.